nmcintyre5/Accounting_Helper/README.md

     - Category: Category of the transaction
     - Tax Category: Tax category assigned to the transaction
     - Source: Source bank of the transaction
-    - GIG: Category assigned to the transaction (useful for businesses with multiple categories)
+    - GIG: Category assigned to the transaction (useful for those with multiple revenue streams)

 - **Interactive Interface**: Users can interactively select the bank and provide file paths for processing.
 - **Optional Tax and Gig Categorizer Script**: This script facilitates interactive processing and modification of accounting data stored in CSV format, complementing the "Accounting Helper" script.
 It prompts the user to input the file path of the CSV file containing accounting data "accounting_mod.csv".
 The script reads the data into a pandas DataFrame, checks for blank values in the 'Tax Category' and 'GIG' columns, prompts the user to input missing tax and gig categories, sorts the DataFrame, and exports the modified data to a new CSV file with "_mod.csv" appended to the file name.